International Women's Society

+Women of timbre and calibre are appointed based on their significant contributions to our Association.

+Currently we have 15 members of this group.
+They help in numerous ways with wholesome contributions to uplift the needy in the society.

+They reflect the international nature of our establishment.

 The International Women's Society carries our charitable activity in Nigeria.
 It provides for the less privileged, financially supports widows, and helps women gain skills enabling their productive independence.

 Presidents

 The IWS has elected a new president each year.